tonywu6/mdbookkit/docs/src/rustdoc-link/caching.md

 > [!IMPORTANT]
 >
 > If you use a directory under your book root directory, **make sure to also have a
-> `.gitignore` in your book root dir to exclude the cache dir from source control**, or
+> `.gitignore` in your book root dir to exclude it from source control**, or the cache
-> the cache file could trigger additional reloads.
+> file could trigger additional reloads.
 See [Specify exclude
 > patterns][specify-exclude-patterns] in the mdBook documentation.
 >
 > **Do not** use your book's `build-dir` as the `cache-dir`: `mdbook` clears the output